GoogleChromeLabs/ndb/README.md

 Global installation may fail with different permission errors, you can find help in this [thread](https://github.com/GoogleChromeLabs/ndb/issues/20).

 Windows users: Installation may fail on Windows during compilation the native dependencies.
-The following command may help: `npm install -g --production windows-build-tools`
+The following command may help: `npm install -g windows-build-tools`

 ### Local install